mkopylec/charon-spring-boot-starter/README.md

             destinations: # List of destination hosts where HTTP requests will be forwarded.
             asynchronous: false # Flag for enabling and disabling asynchronous HTTP request forwarding.
             strip-path: true # Flag for enabling and disabling mapped path stripping from forwarded request URI.
+            retryable: false # Flag for enabling and disabling retrying of HTTP requests forwarding.
 ```

 ## Examples